adlnet/xapi-profiles/xapi-profiles-structure.md

 ## <a name="2.0">2.0</a> Technical Foundations

 This specification describes how to author an xAPI Profile.
 It describes a set of rules for authoring JSON, specifically JSON-LD.
-Since JSON-LD is a syntax for RDF, the resulting profile is really a set of triples—subject, predicate, object—creating a semantic data set.
+Since JSON-LD is a syntax for RDF, the resulting Profile is really a set of triples—subject, predicate, object—creating a semantic data set.
 However, for authoring, all that matters is following the rules given for JSON, which will lead to the richer semantic data naturally.
 Because of this, no JSON-LD processing is required by systems consuming xAPI Profiles, though there will be advantages to doing so for some purposes.

-When a profile is serialized into JSON, it MUST be consistent with what would be produced by the standard JSON-LD 1.1 Processing Algorithms and API Compaction Algorithm.
+When a Profile is serialized into JSON, it MUST be consistent with what would be produced by the standard JSON-LD 1.1 Processing Algorithms and API Compaction Algorithm.
 The compaction must use, at least, the normative JSON-LD contexts provided with this specification.
 Following all the rules given in this document is sufficient to ensure that.

-Under the hood, xAPI Profiles will use several well-established semantic web technologies: SKOS, to connect xAPI concepts together, and PROV, to describe the provenance (most notably the versioning) of profiles.
+Under the hood, xAPI Profiles will use several well-established semantic web technologies: SKOS, to connect xAPI Concepts together, and PROV, to describe the provenance (most notably the versioning) of Profiles.
 Several properties in xAPI Profiles use names of properties from SKOS and PROV.

 ## <a name="3.0">3.0</a> Structure

 Profiles serve two primary technical goals.
-First, they contain metadata about xAPI Concepts intended for reuse within statements, such as verbs and activity types.
-The metadata includes connections between Concepts, not just within the current profile, but also as used in other profiles, supporting a rich ecosystem of related terms.
-An xAPI Concept is any building block for use in Statements, and new versions of the profile specification may introduce new Concepts that can be described.
+First, they contain metadata about xAPI Concepts intended for reuse within Statements, such as verbs and activity types.
+The metadata includes connections between Concepts, not just within the current Profile, but also as used in other Profiles, supporting a rich ecosystem of related terms.
+An xAPI Concept is any building block for use in Statements, and new versions of the Profile specification may introduce new Concepts that can be described.
 The basis for xAPI Concepts is the SKOS Concept, a flexible way to refer to "specific ideas or meanings established within a knowledge organization system."

-Second, they contain specific rules about using those Concepts properly in specific situations, both on how to form individual statements containing specific Concepts, and how to group those statements together in patterns of multiple statements.
-These rules allow profile authors to require specific elements, describe precise orderings, and many other options.
+Second, they contain specific rules about using those Concepts properly in specific situations, both on how to form individual Statements containing specific Concepts, and how to group those Statements together in Patterns of multiple Statements.
+These rules allow Profile authors to require specific elements, describe precise orderings, and many other options.

-To assist in accomplishing these two primary goals, profiles also contain metadata about themselves—descriptions, authorship, versioning, and so forth.
+To assist in accomplishing these two primary goals, Profiles also contain metadata about themselves—descriptions, authorship, versioning, and so forth.

 ## <a name="4.0">4.0</a> Document Interpretation and General Restrictions

 * All properties in tables are required in all cases unless marked optional.
 * Properties marked optional may be required in some situations.
-If no additional information is provided on the usage of an optional property, including it or not is entirely up to the profile author.
+If no additional information is provided on the usage of an optional property, including it or not is entirely up to the Profile author.
 * All properties that are not JSON-LD keywords (or aliases thereof) MUST expand to absolute IRIs during processing as defined in the JSON-LD specification.
 * All properties that are not JSON-LD keywords (or aliases thereof) and not described by this specification MUST be expressed using compact IRIs or full IRIs.
 * JSON-LD keywords (or aliases thereof) that are not specified as properties in this document MAY be included anywhere they are legal in JSON-LD.
-* Values in a profile MUST NOT be: empty objects, null, empty strings, or empty arrays.
+* Values in a Profile MUST NOT be: empty objects, null, empty strings, or empty arrays.
 * All requirements on the structure of Profiles MUST be followed by Profile Authors.
 * All requirements on Statements following Profiles MUST be followed by Learning Record Providers when authoring Statements and by Profile Validators when validating Statements.

 ## <a name="5.0">5.0</a> Using Profiles in Statements

 Using an introduced Concept, such as an activity type, verb, attachment usage type, extension, activity, or document resource, can be done freely, provided the defined usage and meaning are adhered to.
-But a Learning Record Provider can go further, and make sure to adhere to profile-described statement templates and patterns.
-Learning Record Providers authoring statements that conform to matching profile-described statement templates and patterns SHOULD include the most up-to-date conformant profile version as a category context activity with id equal to the version's `id` in those statements, and statements containing a profile version as a category context activity MUST conform to any matching templates and patterns that profile version describes.
+But a Learning Record Provider can go further, and make sure to adhere to Profile-described Statement Templates and Patterns.
+Learning Record Providers authoring Statements that conform to matching Profile-described Statement Templates and Patterns SHOULD include the most up-to-date conformant Profile version as a category context activity with id equal to the version's `id` in those Statements, and Statements containing a Profile version as a category context activity MUST conform to any matching Statement Templates and Patterns that Profile version describes.

 ## <a name="6.0">6.0</a> Profile Properties